dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 pip install pipenv
 ```

-Now, to start creating a serious Flask application, let's create a new directory that will hold our project source code.
-In this article, we will create a small RESTful API that allows users to manage incomes and expenses.
-Therefore, we will create a directory with a meaningful name, something like `cashman`.
+Now, to start creating a serious Flask application, let's create a new directory that will hold our source code.
+In this article, we will create *Cashman*, a small RESTful API that allows users to manage incomes and expenses.
+Therefore, we will create a directory called `cashman`.
 After that, we will use `pipenv` to start our project and manage our dependencies.

 ```bash
 # create our project directory and move to it